relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     - nose

 - Basic testing knowledge including mocking.
-If you're not too familiar with mocking, you can still follow along but I would encourage your to read up on it after you're done here as it will help make your unit tests more robust.
+If you're not too familiar with mocking, you can still follow along but I encourage you to read up on it after you're done here as it will help make your unit tests more robust.

 ## Prep Your Ansible Repo